-It goes without saying that relocating country takes an enormous amount of consideration and preparation.
-Even after organising the visas, a place to live, a company to work for... the mental hurdle of avoiding self-doubt must still be overcome, the darker realities of life elsewhere still faced.
+Relocating to a new country takes an enormous amount of consideration and preparation.
+Even after organizing the visas, a place to live, and a company to work for, you must still overcome the mental hurdle of avoiding self-doubt and facing the darker realities of living life outside your current nation.

 Seeing extended family will, undoubtedly, prove to be more difficult, as will visiting old friends, undertaking routine activities and habits.
-One could easily feel isolated by the native tongue, or lonely and confused on a cold and never ending Winters night.
-Perhaps initially, the food is not to your taste, or the humour a little inaccessible.
-These thoughts and feelings are all too real for the global relocator.
+People who immigrate to Iceland can initially feel isolated or lonely on a cold and never-ending winter night.
+Perhaps the food is not to your taste, or the humor is inaccessible.
+These thoughts and feelings are all too honest for the global relocator.

-Or, alternatively, one could grab life by the bullhorns and embrace the old saying "life is not a dress rehearsal".
-Nothing can quite shake up the mundanity of everyday living like moving country, and Iceland particularly is nothing short of thrilling.
+Alternatively, you could grab life by the bullhorns and embrace the old saying, "life is not a dress rehearsal.”
+Ultimately the question of “should I move to Iceland,” is one only you can answer.
+However, nothing can quite shake up the mundanity of everyday living, like moving to a new country, and life in Iceland is nothing short of thrilling.